What is the GMAT®?

 What are the GMAT sections?

-The GMAT contains four distinct section types, although you’ll use the same critical thinking and analysis skills throughout the test, just like you will during your MBA coursework.
+The GMAT contains four distinct section types, although you’ll use the same critical thinking and analysis skills throughout the test, as you will during your MBA coursework.

-The content on the GMAT is broken down into four scored test sections, two of which are scored separately, and two of which are scored separately but are also combined to generate your composite score:
+The content on the GMAT is broken down into four scored test sections, each of which is scored separately.
+Two of the sections, Quant and Verbal, are also combined to generate your Total score:

 GMAT test takers are able to choose the order in which they take GMAT test sections.
-You will choose your section order at the test center following the computer tutorial and just before you begin your test.
+You will choose your section order at the test center, just before you begin your test.
 There are three orders you will be able to choose from:

 - Verbal, Quantitative, Integrated Reasoning, Analytical Writing Assessment